Written by: MediHealth PRO Editorial Team

 Toddlers with ADHD-like behaviors often swing quickly from joy to frustration.
 Sensory play helps them practice their “internal brakes.”

-- Tactile Sensory Play: Fill a bin with rice or beans.
-Digging and scooping provides soothing tactile input and builds sustained attention.7
+- Tactile Sensory Bins: Fill a bin with rice or beans.
+Digging and scooping provides soothing tactile input and builds sustained attention.

 - Bubble Breathing: Blow bubbles together.
 Encourage slow, deep breaths to make “giant bubbles.”
 This is a physical way to practice calming the nervous system.

-💡 How ADHD Activities Help Toddlers (The Science): High-tactile sensory play provides a controlled “dopamine hit” that satisfies the brain’s search for stimulation.
+💡 How This Helps (The Science): High-tactile sensory play provides a controlled dopamine hit that satisfies the brain’s search for stimulation.
 This reduces the need for aimless movement, allowing the prefrontal cortex to practice sustained engagement.

 4. Transition Tools for ADHD Toddlers

 Toddlers with high energy often find it hard to move from one activity to the next.
 Sudden changes can lead to meltdowns or resistance.
-Predictable cues help them know what’s coming and make transitions smoother.
+Predictable cues help them know what is coming and make transitions smoother.

 - Visual Timers: Show when playtime ends and snack time begins.